Fast Thermalization from the Eigenstate Thermalization Hypothesis: Introduction

 \subsection{Acknowledgments}

 We thank Charles Xu for early discussions on the topic of this paper.
-We thank Robert (Hsin-Yuan) Huang for suggesting to check quantum expander properties numerically.
-We thank Anatoly Dymarsky for discussions about the validity of random matrix prescription of ETH.
-We thank Cambyse Rouz\'e for discussions on approximate tensorization.
+We thank Li Gao, Ángela Capel, Cambyse Rouz\'e, and Daniel~Stilck França for discussions on approximate tensorization and comparison of our methods with their works~\cite{gao2021complete,capel2021modified}.
+We thank Patrick Rall, Pawel Wocjan, Sam McArdle, Alexander Dalzell, and Mario Berta for the discussion about phase estimation at a finite resolution.
+We thank András Gilyén for pointing out that the shift-invariant boosted phase estimation as given by~\cite{Temme_Quantum_metro} is impossible and collaboration on relevant topics.
+We thank Robert (Hsin-Yuan) Huang for suggesting checking quantum expander properties numerically.
+We thank Anatoly Dymarsky for discussions about the validity of random matrix prescriptions of ETH.
 CFC is supported by the Caltech RA fellowship and the Eddleman Fellowship.